Grantmaking With The Norman Raab Foundation

 The Norman Raab Foundation uses a secure online grant management system for grant applications and managing awarded grants.
 Application materials and grantee reports must be submitted using the online system.
-We appreciate your patience as we continue our transition to this new system.

 If you are new to using this online system, review the following guidelines and tips:

 New users must first register by clicking “Create New Account” on the Log In page.
 Before you register, review the following video tutorials: Site Access and Account Creation Tutorial, Applying for Funding, and Your Applicant Dashboard.

 Returning users log on to the system using your e-mail address and the password.
 Please do not create a second, new user account.
 There is a system prompt to assist if you need a password reminder.

 If this is your organization’s first time applying for a grant with us, please see the tips below.
 All new applicants are required to create an account.
 We suggest making your account well in advance of the grant deadline to avoid any last minute issues.
 At the time of registration, you are required to enter the following information:

 - A username that is an email address of the person who will be primary contact

 - Organization’s EIN and contact information

 Each individual user email address can be associated with one single organization.
 If a user plans to submit applications for more than one organization, they will need to register separately using a different email address for each organization.